automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nasutoceratops.md

 # Nasutoceratops
-## Description: This dinosaur had horns like a modern steer.
+## This dinosaur had horns like a modern steer.